Privacy Policy for hsalearning.ie

 How we use your data

-All of the personal data we collect from you on this site is collected and retained in order to facilitate setting up your elearning account, track your course progress, and retain your results and any certificates awarded in order to give you a complete and up to date record of your learning.
+All of the personal data we collect from you on this site is collected and retained in order to facilitate setting up your eLearning account, track your course progress, and retain your results and any certificates awarded in order to give you a complete and up to date record of your learning.
 Learners have access to all courses taken and certificates under their User Profile.
 A user name and password is required in order to set up your account.
 This allows you to create and secure your account login details.
 Your data is not used to contact you between taking courses unless you specifically opt in to receive further information from the Authority in relation to new courses or HSA activities.

 Personal data collected on the Digital Badges platform is collected and retained to facilitate setting up your Digital Badges registration account and to retain results of awards.
 Your username and password will allow you to continue to award badges to your students.

-Who we share your data with
+Whom we share your data with

 Technical Support